nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Editing a Schedule while all Schedules are being shown.

-   1. Prerequisites: Multiple Schedules in the list can be viewed on the main panel of the GUI.
+   1. Prerequisites: There should be at least 1 Schedule with the associated Client and Session.

    1. Test case: `schedit c/1 s/1 us/2 pd/paid r/text`<br>
       Expected: Edit Schedule with the first Client and first Session is edited to second Session in the Session List, with payment updated to paid and remarks updated to text. <br>